Yaquina Head Outstanding Natural Area

 Bureau of Land Management, Oregon.

 Yaquina Head is a narrow, coastal headland extending one mile into the Pacific Ocean.
-Formed by ancient lava flows, Yaquina Head’s hard basalt cliffs and coves have endured the pounding ocean surf for 14 million years.
+Formed by ancient lava flows, Yaquina Head’s hard basalt cliffs and coves have been shaped by pounding ocean surf for 14 million years.
 Abundant wildlife such as whales, harbor seals and seabirds can be viewed from the many breath taking vantage points around the 100-acre site.
 Explore tidepools, listen to nature's music and see Oregon's tallest lighthouse - all at Yaquina Head.

 Know Before You Go: